Fix-22/RehaBrain/README.md

 ## Future
 I want to make RehaBrain accessible to more people by creating a web application.
 More information about whis project will be added on this page.

+## Documentation
+Full documentation can be seen in `docs`.
+It contains UML schemas for all the classes and a Word file (only in Italian) that technically describes the project.